learn-co-curriculum/SENG-LIVE111323-Phase-4-Flask/03_migration_serialization/README.md

 ### - - - - - - Serialization - - - - - - - -
-* Use SQLAlchemy-Serializer to convert SQLAlchemy objects into dictionaries.
+* Use SQLAlchemy-Serializer to convert SQLAlchemy objects into dictionaries. to_dict()

+convert the sql obj --> python dictionary columns ----> dictionary keys actual column values -----> dictionary values